jimratliff/nix-dotfiles/README.md

-# nix-admin macOS configuration
+# nixadmin macOS configuration

-This flake is intended for use by the `nix-admin` user on a Mac to configure system-wide settings and install core applications.
+This flake is intended for use by the `nixadmin` user on a Mac to configure system-wide settings and install core applications.

 ## 📁 Installation location

 This flake should be cloned into:

 ```
-/Users/nix-admin/.nix-config
+/Users/nixadmin/.nix-config
 ```

-## 🚀 Getting started: initial setup for `nix-admin`
+## 🚀 Getting started: initial setup for `nixadmin`

-1. Log in to the `nix-admin` user account
+1. Log in to the `nixadmin` user account

 2. Ensure Nix is installed:
   - To check: open Terminal and run `nix --version`